Free People: Controversies

 In May 2015, the company was criticized online by professional ballet dancers for using an untrained dancer in an ad.

 In April 2016, the company was criticized for the advertisements of its new clothing line directed towards music festival attendees.
 The advertisements promoted Native American styled clothing on a Caucasian model, which garnered criticism on social media.

+Sponsored Athletes

+Free People lists the following athletes as brand ambassadors as of February 2025.